 Today, a field of corn will look uniform - not a single poppy head or weed to be seen.
 The earth beneath the crops will be bare, barren.
 It has been sterilised by chemicals, allowing only the chosen crop to grow.
 Although, through legislation, the chemicals sprayed are safe enough not to kill animals outright, they kill all life beneath the soil, leaving nothing for hedgehogs (and other animals and birds) to eat.
 The edges of the crop growing area have been extended into where once the hedgerows grew, eliminating the undisturbed shady haven where hedgehogs could nest and safely raise their young.

-Although omnivores, hedgehogs prefer an insectivore diet and mostly eat beetles, grubs and small insects.
+Hedgehogs are insectivores and their diet consists of caterpillars, beetles, grubs and small insects.
 Contrary to popular belief, hedgehogs only eat slugs and snails when they are desperate and starving (the skin is very tough and can get stuck in their palate – sometimes with fatal consequences).

 Among other creatures, slugs and snails can also act as intermediate hosts to the fluke parasite, infecting natural water sources.
 The fluke is a flat worm that takes up residence in the liver and eats it (which is painful) and lays eggs.
 If it's not caught and killed in time the fluke make their way into the bile ducts, and that's curtains for the host.
 The poor hedgehogs, like all wild animals, have no concept of pain as an internal thing and try to do the only thing they know how to do to escape the pain - they try to run away from it.
 So the fluke sufferers in care continually run round their pens, dig like crazy in the corners, and desperately try to climb the walls.
 It's heartbreaking to see.
 Like lungworm, it can be cured, with three weeks of medications, but only if caught in time.